Amateur Radio Is...

 PAELC213 Radio Communications Course

-Unlike hobbies, Amateur Radio knowledge and experiences are the equivalent of college-level education.
+Unlike hobbies, Amateur Radio knowledge and experiences can be the equivalent of college-level education.

 To earn credit, an applicant had to demonstrate a valid license in addition to evidence as to how the material needed to pass the licensing exam was learned.
 (Simply studying the question pool Q&A is insufficient evidence to qualify for credit.)